Sterbenfr/BatailleNavaleGraphique/README.md

 # BatailleNavaleGraphique
 This is a final project for my Java course.

-It's a full Battleship game implemented with the java librairie swing.
+It's a full Battleship game implemented with the java library swing.

 You need to launch the main file.
-To get a full grid, wait a bit it will appear.
+To get the full grid to show up, wait a bit it will appear.